 - highly volatile when it comes to fair market value,

-- a newer technological implementation of the same old concepts (like community currencies, casino chips, Chuck E. Cheese, and, yes, government-backed currencies), and
+- a newer technological implementation of the same old concepts (like community currencies, casino chips, Chuck E. Cheese, and, yes, government-backed currencies),

 Investing is similar to speculating only the probability of a positive return on the cash spent is higher than either speculating or gambling and, at least in terms of stocks and bonds, income is generated regularly.
 It’s not guaranteed you’ll earn income or the value will increase, we just have a history demonstrating a positive return; in the case of the New York Stock Exchange in the US, that history starts in 1792, however, tracking data took a minute and many datasets go back to around 1900.
 If you own a home and do not charge rent, not an investment (most likely a use asset).
-If you do charge rent, the house could be seen as an invested because income is generated.
-Having cash in an interest-bearing savings account is not an investment because the value (purchasing power) of the currency tends to decrease.
+If you do charge rent, the house could be seen as an investment because income is generated.
+Having cash in an interest-bearing savings account is not an investment because the value (purchasing power) of the currency (individual asset) tends to decrease.

 The 10 questionsSection titled The 10 questions